-I started learning Hatha Yoga at a time when I thought I was getting older and wanted to stay young: I was only 30 years old.
-That Christmas Day 1976 B.K.S.
+I started learning Hatha Yoga at a time when I thought I was getting older and wanted to stay young: I was only 30 years old!
+That Christmas Day, 1976, B.K.S.
 Iyengar delivered an address to the International Yoga Teachers Association meeting in India.
 Now, my truly older self is much stronger, flexible, balanced.
 With yoga as our "teacher", I want to help other older adults to find better health than they ever expected to have … I have!

 Overall, I have come to see how our physical characteristics and shapes mirror what goes on mentally and emotionally, as well as in/on the body.
 Whether we know it or not, the habits of a lifetime are still with us.
-Just as we learned to walk, or toddle, learning to balance in defiance of gravity at age one or two years old, watching our parents and others & imitating their stance and gait, this is still going on.
-When I was very young, say around 7, my father recognized in me a rhythmic ability & from that age & for about the next 7 years, I took dance instruction in all its forms.
+Just as we learned to walk, or toddle, learning to balance in defiance of gravity at age one or two years old, watching our parents and others and imitating their stance and gait, this is still going on.
+When I was very young, say around 7, my father recognized in me a rhythmic ability and from that age and for about the next 7 years, I took dance instruction in all its forms.
 I loved it, although I was very shy and did not like "performing" as we did every year giving a dance recital for our parents.
 What I did not understand at the time, however, that I eventually did develop because of the practice of yoga, was good posture and the missing self confidence that made my shyness show on the outside.
 It was my dance teacher in San Mateo, California that first introduced to our acrobatics class the wonder of yoga stretching...
 I was only 11 years old and I still relish the memory of that first feeling of what yoga can be.